trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 --------------------------

-The basic development workflow of a TriBITS project is not much different than with any CMake project that uses CTest to define and run tests.
-One pulls updates from the master VC repo then configures with ``cmake``, and iteratively builds, runs tests, adds files, changes files, etc.  The major difference is that a well constructed development process will use the `checkin-test.py`_ script to test and push all changes that affect the build or the tests.
+The basic development workflow of a TriBITS project is not much different than with any other CMake project that uses CTest to define and run tests.
+One pulls updates from the master VC repo then configures with ``cmake``, and iteratively builds, runs tests, adds files, changes files, does a final test, then pushes updates.
+The major difference is that a well constructed development process will use the `checkin-test.py`_ script to test and push all changes that affect the build or the tests.
 The basic steps in configuring, building, running tests, etc., are given in the project's `<Project>BuildQuickRef`_. file (see `Project-Specific Build Quick Reference`_).

 Multi-Repository Development Workflow
 -------------------------------------